-If the inspection checks out, you are now all set.
-You are now prepared to make your property purchase with the sound knowledge that you’ve checked all the legal requirements.
+If the inspection checks out, you are all set.
+You are now prepared to make your property purchase with the sound knowledge that you’ve ticked all the legal boxes.
 Both the buyer and seller agent want a good deal to go through, so they’ll happily walk you through any additional questions you have.
 Overall, it should be a painless process, but being well-informed will ensure no mistakes are made.

 For more interesting articles on managing your properties, be sure to subscribe to our blog, like us on Facebook and follow us on LinkedIn.